-The Society acknowledges women into the ancient ministry of deaconesses, as was the practice of the early Christian communities, and it is still preserved (for instance), in the Armenian Apostolic Church.
+The Society acknowledges women into the ancient ministry of deaconesses, as was the practice of the early Christian Church, and it is still preserved (for instance), in the Armenian Apostolic Church.
 We do not ordain women as priests and bishops, since we believe that: a. it is contrary to the Apostolic practice, and b. it constitutes a sacramental impossibility.

 Among the different groups of Autocephalous Catholicism and Orthodoxy, there is significant confusions.
 This is due (in part) to the mushrooming of bodies that have occupied a landscape where very few rules (if any) exist.
 A Spiritual Wild West of sorts.

 In such prolix context, we believe that clear definitions and creeds have an absolutely necessary place.
 This in order to prevent misunderstandings and confusion between the Society and other groups across Catholicism outside of Rome, whose allegiance to basic Christianity (such as affirmed clearly on the Nicene Creed), is often questionable.

 Another contributing factor to the existent bewilderedness, is the syncrethistic practices, often of anti-Christian mindset.
 We distance ourselves of such practices, and make clear that the SJC is a unique sprout within the Catholic Tradition, which emphasizes an Orthodox/Catholic Mystical and thus Christ-centered spirituality.